Family ticket for CHF 29.00

 Sunday experiences for the whole family

-Travel to the Arosa bear sanctuary with our new special carriage and immerse yourself in the world of bears on your way there.
+Travel to the Arosa bear sanctuary with our special carriage and immerse yourself in the world of bears on your way there.
 The innovative animal welfare and tourism project was initiated by representatives of the Arosa Bear Foundation and the animal welfare organisation FOUR PAWS.
 The sanctuary is a new home for bears rescued from appalling conditions who will be able to enjoy their retirement in an appropriate, animal-friendly way.
 We look forward to taking you to Arosa and back in our new themed extra carriage - without a surcharge.

 A tree trunk on the tracks?
 We're serious: the extra carriage, which will be travelling the Chur-Arosa section according to timetable, will set the scene for a visit to the new Arosa bear sanctuary.
 The bear sanctuary train is reminiscent both inside and out of a tree trunk that has been examined by the various brown bears illustrated on the walls.